Payfave/Sephora/README.md

 This file contains the main logic of the application:

 1. **Initial User Interface:**

    - Creates a login button with the text "Login with WINK".
    - The button has a custom style with a red semicolon icon.

 2. **Login Process:**

-   - When the login button is tapped, it loads a local HTML file named "index.html" that likely contains the WINK login SDK and Keycloak initialization.
+   - When the login button is tapped, a request is made to the auth endpoint of keycloak for the configured client.

 3. **Authentication Handling:**
    - Intercept navigations.
-   - Looks for a specific URL (stagelogin.winkapis.com) indicating successful authentication.
+   - Looks for a specific URL indicating successful authentication.
    - Extracts the authorization token and redirect URI from the URL parameters.

 ### 3. UserInfoViewController.swift

-This file handles the screen displayed after successful authentication:
+This file handles the screen displayed after successful authentication and the logout feature.

 **User Interface:**

 - Displays a user dashboard with labels for the token and profile details.
 - Includes a button to validate the token and get user profile, and another to go back to home.
+- Button to perform the logout.